 Eiserner Steg aka the Iron Footbridge is a steel-framed footbridge that crosses the River Main and connects Frankfurt’s south and north shores.
 It’s also the easiest route from Römer to the district of Sachsenhausen— where you can find the famous Apfelwein.

 This neo-Gothic-style iron bridge was built in 1869 and has been rebuilt many times and as recently as 1993.
 The guardrail on the bridge is covered with iron locks, and visitors come and hang their wishes here.
+This is one of the most popular Frankfurt sights to see!

 5. Enjoy Lunch Along the River